 If you’ve never swam with a wetsuit before, make sure to try it out a few times prior to race day.
 You’ll definitely have a different sensation in the water.
 The neoprene in the wetsuit makes you more buoyant, and you might notice changes to your swim posture.
 The tight fit of the suit also constricts some muscle movement, and you may find that your stroke feels slightly different.
 A common observation is that you may also feel like your breathing is restricted — a sensation that sometimes is real but is often just due to the unnatural feeling of rubber pressing against your chest.
 Some first-time wetsuit wearers also report that they feel slower in the water, but this is more perception then reality.
 More than likely,you’ll see a noticeable improvement in the swim split in your very first wetsuit race.

 It isn’t necessary to wear your wetsuit for everyday practice.
 The extra sessions will wear out your suit faster, meaning you’ll get fewer races out of it before it needs to be replaced.
 Also, be careful wearing your suit on hot summer days.
 It gets toasty inside your wetsuit and you can inadvertently overheat during a heavy training session.
+Additionally, be careful about using your wetsuit in chlorine pools or salt water.
+Sometimes you might want to — we usually test our new suits out in a pool, but only once, and for some triathletes salt water is just the water you swim in.
+If you do either of these, just make sure that you thoroughly rinse the wetsuit off afterward, and allow it to gradually dry in a cool place.

 Getting in to your wetsuit is often one of the biggest challenges.
 Be careful sliding it on – especially with newer ultra thin and ultra formfitting styles.
 Even when new, these suits can tear if they inadvertently catch a toenail or fingertip.
 To avoid an expensive repair, make sure to only pull with the pads of your fingers, and not the nails.
 Bring a few plastic bags from the grocery store along in your race bag.
 Place the bags over your feet before sliding on the suit to prevent a toenail tear.
+Always be sure the wetsuit is dry when you put it on.
+If it must be wet — let’s say it is a rainy morning — take extra care in putting the wetsuit on, taking care not to tear or pull too hard on key parts.

 Make sure to dry off right before putting on your wetsuit.
 Moist skin will stick to the inside of the suit, make it harder to slide on.
 In that same vein, do your best to schedule any bathroom trips prior to putting on your wetsuit.
 Few things are worse than having to unzip in a hurry after you’ve put all that effort into getting into the suit, and if you’re like most of us, you’ll find that things have gotten quite clammy inside the suit.
 All the perspiration on your skin makes it all the more difficult to get back into your suit a second time.